 Triumeq is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children weighing at least 88 pounds (40 kilograms).
 Triumeq can be used alone as a complete treatment regimen or with other HIV medicines.

 Triumeq contains the following three different medicines combined in one pill:

-    Integrase inhibitors block an HIV enzyme called integrase, and NRTIs block an

-    HIV enzyme called reverse transcriptase.
-(An enzyme is a protein that starts or

-    increases the speed of a chemical reaction.)
-By blocking integrase and reverse

-    transcriptase, the three drugs in combination prevent HIV from multiplying and

-    can reduce the amount of HIV in the body.
+Integrase inhibitors block an HIV enzyme called integrase, and NRTIs block an HIV enzyme called reverse transcriptase.
+By blocking integrase and reverse transcriptase, the three drugs in combination prevent HIV from multiplying and can reduce the amount of HIV in the body.

-    Triumeq is not for use by itself in people who have or have had resistance to

-    abacavir, dolutegravir, or lamivudine.
+Triumeq is not for use by itself in people who have or have had resistance to abacavir, dolutegravir, or lamivudine.

 HIV medicines cant cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.
 If you are taking HIV medicines, including Triumeq, dont cut down on, skip, or stop taking them unless your health care provider tells you to.